The owner and director of Team TBAITA

 The British Thoroughbred Agency and the Irish Thoroughbred Agency get sent all their documentation which includes photos, videos and medical histories on each horse.

-Team ITA then collect the horses that are available in Ireland and transports them to our main stable yard in Donaghcloney where they are assessed further and start their new schooling programme whilst Team BTA in the UK rehomes horses directly from our trusted trainers and racing yards across Great Britain.
+Team TBAITA then collect the horses that are available in the UK and Ireland and transports them to our rehoming centres where they are assessed further and start their new schooling programmes.
+Some horses are also rehomed directly from our trusted trainers, studs and racing yards across Great Britain and Ireland if we cannot accommodate more horses at our rehoming centres that week.

 All horses are open to viewings and vetting's, and horses are rehomed accordingly to training, breeding, conformation and temperament.
-Please note that all the horses available for rehoming in Ireland are all with Team ITA in our main stable yard at Bluestone Lodge in Donaghcloney Graigavon Northern Ireland, owned and run by Suzy Barkley unless advertised otherwise.
+Please note that all the horses available for rehoming in Ireland are all with Team ITA in one of our stable yards at Bluestone Lodge in Donaghcloney Graigavon Northern Ireland, owned and run by Suzy Barkley unless advertised otherwise.

-The British Thoroughbred Agency and the Irish Thoroughbred Agency (Ireland Division) handles all enquires, viewings and vetting's.
+The British Thoroughbred Agency and the Irish Thoroughbred Agency (Ireland Division) head office handles all enquires, viewings and vetting's.

 If you are new to Team TBAITA we take exceptional care in making sure the right horses go to the right homes, we like to keep updated on all the horses and how they are settling into their second careers.